 The construction of the required rail infrastructure involves the establishment of a total of three (3) temporary rail construction camps at regular intervals along the rail corridor each containing a total of 400 beds.
-The construction of the mine facility requires the establishment of one (1) camp located at the mine site itself accommodating a total of 500 beds.
+The construction of the mine facility requires the establishment of one (1) temporary camp located at the mine site itself accommodating a total of 500 beds.
 The project therefore involves the establishment of a total of four (4) temporary workers camps.

-Figure 1 below provides a general illustration of the overall proposal including the three (3) proposed rail construction camps.
-It is noted that the proposed mine camp is not shown on the figure below but is located east of the mine lease area.
-It is noted that the exact locations of Camps 2 and 3 have altered slightly since this drawing was produced for the purposes of the EIS.
+Figure1 below provides a general illustration of the overall proposal including the three (3) proposed rail construction camps.
+It is noted that the proposed mine camp is not shown on the figure below.
+Note that the exact locations of Camps 2 and 3 have altered slightly since this drawing was produced.

-Figure 1: General Outline of Rail Corridor and Camp Locations (Indicative Only - Source GDP)
+Figure 1: General Outline of Rail Corridor and Camp Locations (Indicative Only -Source GDP)